LucNaterop/fish-swarms/proposal.md

 - Splitting number: Amount of independent subgroups

-(Define dependent and independent variables you want to study.
-Say how you want to measure them.)
-(Why is your model a good abtraction of the problem you want to study?)
-(Are you capturing all the relevant aspects of the problem?)

 ## Fundamental Questions

-How does the population distribution change with varying number of influential neighbours?
+How does the population dynamics change with varying neighbourhood distance?

- - is there a change in the behaviour of the swarn (i.e. when persuing food)?
+ - Is there a change in the behaviour of the swarm (i.e. when persuing food)?

  - Do individual agents get isolated by the rest?

- - What is the evolution of the standard deviation of the population distribution.
+ - What is the evolution of the standard deviation of the population distribution?

 How is the spread function modified by population size?

  - How does the average distance between agents change with increasing population?

- - What is the evolution of the swarm in an environment with objects (i.e food & obstecles)?
+ - What is the evolution of the swarm in an environment with objects (i.e food & obstacles)?

      - Does it have a characteristic or chaotic evolution?

      - Are there any particular formations prefered?